alexhunsley/libre-method-json-place-notation/README.md

 There is also an 'all' file generated that contain the data for every stage in a single file: `stage-all.csv` and `stage-all.json`.

-If there is too much information in the standard JSON/CSV files, have a look at the "simple" variants:
+If there is too much information in the standard JSON/CSV files for your liking, have a look at the "simple" variants:

 ```
 simple-stage-04.csv